Court Pleadings, Motions, and Ruling

 Judge Carnes and the defense attorney cited the use of 1st person and 3rd person as being a difference between the two novels.
 Shouldn’t we be more concerned about the content and denotation of the novels rather than if an author uses 1st person or 3rd person?
 In other words, isn’t “I killed the cop with a tree limb” pretty much the same as “Joe killed the cop with a tree limb,” providing “I” and “Joe” are the two main characters?
 Judge Carnes and the defense attorney also cited that King’s word length and chapters are longer than that of “Keller’s Den.”
 If this is allowed to be a factor, then couldn’t a writer plagiarize someone’s book simply by making a novel longer?
 Actually, font size probably even came into play regarding page length.
 But to me, this seems too insignificant to even have to bring it up.

-When the defense attorney cited some differences during the pleadings, they were actually similarities without her knowing that they hadn’t been listed yet.
-In her pleadings, the defense attorney, in an attempt to differentiate the two novels actually exposed more similarities.
+When the defence attorney cited some differences during the pleadings, they were actually similarities without her knowing that they hadn’t been listed yet.
+In her pleadings, the defence attorney, in an attempt to differentiate the two novels actually exposed more similarities.
 She mentioned the intention to destroy paintings due to evil implications as being unique to “Duma Key,” apparently unaware that this idea came from “Keller’s Den.”
 She mentioned evil attempting to lure the main character to his doom as being unique to “Duma Key,” apparently unaware that this idea came from “Keller’s Den.”
 She mentioned a character suffering from asphyxiation because of a painting as being unique to “Duma Key,” apparently unaware that this idea came from “Kellers’ Den.”
 She mentioned that evil gained strength through paintings as being unique to “Duma Key,” apparently unaware that this idea came from “Keller’s Den.”

 When explaining one of the distinctions of “Duma Key,” the judge cited the main character’s depression, seemingly unaware that both main characters suffered from depression.
 She also cited that it is later in the novel that “Duma Key’s” curse (Perse) is revealed, apparently unaware that this was also done with Mrs. Baxter in “Keller’s Den.”
 She stated that Mr. King created suspense in “Duma Key,” apparently dismissing any possibility that suspense was also created in “Keller’s Den.”
 I guess everybody has their own definition of suspense.
 She also stated that the paintings in “Duma Key” had the power to change reality, apparently unaware that the same phenomenon existed in “Keller’s Den” with a near asphyxiation ordeal in one painting, and also in a painting that caused a house fire.
 The judge also incorrectly stated that the painting skill in “Keller’s Den” is expressed in the context of a religious allegory of possession and salvation, when in fact the painting skill in “Keller’s Den” was a spiritual phenomenon and had nothing to do with religion.
 Religion is a key, however, to aid the main character in escape from his curse.
 The Judge also attempted to differentiate the two novels by stating that the old lady who lived next door to the main character in “Duma Key” knew more about the curse than anyone.
 But the Judge did not mention that the old lady who lives next door to the main character in “Keller’s Den” also knew more about the curse than anyone.
 In attempting to differentiate the setting, the judge stated that the two settings are in very different locations; one along the west coast of Florida near Tampa and one along the east coast of Florida in Miami.
 Actually, each story used settings in both the city and along the coast or in the ocean.
 Moreover, the judge categorized “Duma Key” as a psychological mystery, apparently dismissing “Keller’s Den” from this genre.
 Attempting to further divide the novels, the judge described the main character in “Duma Key” as a protagonist in the tradition of a psychological novel, apparently dismissing the main character in “Keller’s Den” as the same.
 The Judge noted the differences in the book covers, but did not mention the similarity which is similar looking canvases with eight staples down the sides (shown on original cover).